Elemental (Tears for Fears album): Songs

 Curt Smith's departure from Tears for Fears influenced Roland Orzabal's songwriting for the new album; Orzabal stated that "a lot of the songs were written while I was in a sense going through the 'divorce'...
 Things like "Break It Down Again" refer to that to some degree, and "Fish Out of Water", obviously.
 I did psychotherapy for about six years.
 I stopped going regularly when I'd finished [the song] "Elemental", which I think probably says something.
 I think I'm moving on."

-The first single from Elemental, "Break It Down Again", was a relatively successful release, making both the UK and US top 25 singles charts.
+The first single from Elemental, "Break It Down Again", was a relatively successful release, making both the UK top 20 and US top 30 singles charts.
 When Smith (who rejoined Tears for Fears in 2000) was asked in 2022 what his favorite "Curt Smith-less Tears for Fears songs" are, Smith answered, "I have come to really like 'Break It Down Again'.
 We play that song nowadays and I enjoy playing it."

 "Cold" was the second single from Elemental to be released in the UK, but was not released in the US.
 According to Orzabal in the Elemental EPK, the song was inspired by an encounter with a German photographer who was trying to take pictures of him while he was on-stage.
 The photographer tried to get Orzabal's attention but he was not in the mood for photos and kept turning his face away.
 He eventually received a note from the photographer asking 'how can someone who makes such warm music to be so cold'.
 The first 2 verses of the song describe this event.
 The song's lyrics, written by Orzabal, contain also references to prior associates of Tears for Fears such as the line "Listened to my old friend Nockles, hoped that it would warm the cockles".
 "Nockles" is the nickname of former Tears for Fears keyboardist Nicky Holland, Orzabal's songwriting partner for much of the band's previous album, The Seeds of Love.
 Orzabal also takes a swipe at former Tears for Fears business manager Paul King with the lyric "King got caught with his fingers in the till.
 Where's your calculator, will you leave it in your will?" after alleged discrepancies were discovered in King's prior management of the band's financial affairs.
 King declared bankruptcy in 1990 and, after being found guilty of later fraudulent activities, was imprisoned in 2004 and disqualified from being a company director for a period of ten years.
 According to Orzabal, "After the breakup [with Smith], things were a complete mess on the business end as well...
 So I was on my own, without a manager, without anybody that was familiar.
 And I needed to go through that.
 You can hear it on a song like 'Cold', where I say 'Look, I need distance, I need to be on my own, I don't want a relationship.'"